DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ##Systems need to talk to each other

 Safeguarding and supporting vulnerable children requires a number of organisations to work together.
-Often information needs to be shared between local authorities and other partners such as the police, health services and schools or colleges.
+Information needs to be shared between local authorities and other partners such as the police, health services and schools or colleges.

-Sharing information between organisations is disrupted if the systems holding the information are not connected and this can pose safeguarding risks.
+Sharing information between organisations is disrupted if the systems holding the information are not connected.
+This can also pose safeguarding risks.

 Interoperability is needed to ensure systems within local authorities can be joined-up to enable the smooth and secure flow of information.
 It also means local authorities can integrate their systems with applications from a range of suppliers to best meet their service needs.